innthegrid/blossom-task-manager/README.md

 # 🌸 Blossom - Cherry Blossom Task Manager

-**Blossom** is a cherry blossom-themed personal task manager where each task is a petal in your productivity garden.
+**Blossom** is a cherry blossom-themed personal task manager.
+Grow your goals, one petal at a time.

 ## 🌱 Features
 - **User Authentication**: Secure sign up and login